Keep Calm and Build a Meditation App like Headspace

 In Smiling Mind, meditations are grouped into different age categories and themes (sports, meditation at work, and others).
 Users are also given the opportunity to create joint accounts.
 In addition, there is a section targeted at meditation instructors.

 In general, Smiling Mind can be called a great incentive to develop meditation apps.

 Insight Timer, too, belongs to the best mindfulness meditation apps and offers a large collection of meditations in several languages.
 In total, there are more than eight thousand.

 The app has about 1000 musical meditative tracks, a timer with different calls, and a variety of background sounds.
-Insight Timer keeps statistics of lessons and allows communicating with other users around the world.
+Insight Timer keeps statistics of lessons and allows communication with other users around the world.
 Of course, there are also customizable push notifications.

 If you decide to join the ranks of leaders, those who create good meditation apps, examine this competitor too.

 ‘Stop, Breathe & Think’ includes more than 30 different meditations, a timer, and a breath controller.
 Meditation sessions are accompanied by instructions and aimed at helping to fight stress, sharpen concentration, and improve sleep.

 And if a user would like to access a greater number of guided meditations, he should shell out: other sessions are only available on a paid subscription basis.